Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 ### Intro To Docker

-We will be using the [containerization](https://www.ibm.com/cloud/learn/containerization) engine known as Docker, this allows us to separate the application (Minecraft Server) from the rest of your host operating system, making the application more portable (the environment is identical in each and every docker instance) and possibly more secure by isolating the application from the rest of the system as well as greatly easing the installation process.
+We will be using the [containerization](https://www.ibm.com/cloud/learn/containerization) engine known as Docker, this allows us to separate the application (Minecraft Server) from the rest of your host operating system, making the application more portable (the environment is identical in each and every docker copy of a container) and possibly more secure by isolating the application from the rest of the system as well as greatly easing the installation process.

 I prefer using Docker Containers over using native applications in server environments because it is generally more easy to maintain a Docker container as everything is neatly kept inside its little software box.
 It reduces the messiness of my server as I don't have to worry about random dotfiles in my home and config directories.
 It also makes the uninstallation process more painless as there will be less files to account for that might go missing.

 Docker Containers also reduce attack surface area, meaning that they generally improve the security of your server.
-This is because Docker Containers by their nature isolate the application you are running so it reduces the chance of a vulnerability within application in your Docker Container affecting data in the host server and vice versa.
+This is because Docker Containers by their nature isolate the application you are running so it reduces the chance of a vulnerability within the application in your Docker Container affecting data in the host server and vice versa.

 Most serious and worthwhile server applications these days are available by their developers as a Docker Container.
 It is an industry standard especially in enterprise applications.

 ### Docker Install Instructions

 Installing Docker is very simple, simply follow the instructions laid out at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).
 It has instructions for all certified compatible systems.
-Just look at the table they give, and click on the tick-mark ✔️ which corresponds to your system, for my example, I'd click on the tick for "Ubuntu x86_64/amd64".
+Just look at the table they give, and click on the tick-mark ✔️ which corresponds to your system.
+For my example, I'd click on the tick for "Ubuntu x86_64/amd64".

-> I am including the instructions for my specific configuration (Ubuntu 20.04 LTS on amd64) it may differ from the instructions you require, so please check the [official documentation](https://docs.docker.com/engine/install/) to be sure.
+> I am including the instructions for my specific configuration (Ubuntu 20.04 LTS on amd64) .
+It may differ from the instructions you require, so please check the [official documentation](https://docs.docker.com/engine/install/) to be sure.
 As always, read instructions CAREFULLY before following!
 > #### Sidenote: Docker officially support use on the following Linux Distributions
 >  * Ubuntu / Debian (x86_64, arm64)
 >  * Fedora / RHEL (x86_64, arm64)
->  * Raspbian (arm32-bit, and soon the new arm64 OS aswell)
+>  * Raspbian (arm32-bit, and the new arm64 OS as well)
 >  * CentOS (x86_64, arm64)
 >  * If you are using Arch Linux, you should follow the [Arch Wiki guide to using Docker](https://wiki.archlinux.org/title/Docker) as it is not officially supported by Docker, but community maintained.